Molten Ventures VCT (formerly Draper Esprit VCT)

 Thought Machine’s technology is cheaper to run and scale up than legacy systems, could give better insight into customer data and makes it easier to launch new products quickly.
 Customers include established institutions like Standard Chartered, Lloyds Banking Group, and Sweden’s SEB, as well as challenger banks like the UK banking startup Atom.

 The VCT invested £2.4 million in 2020 alongside Molten Ventures plc, which invested £16 million and led the $83 million Series B funding round to fund a major expansion drive in the US and Asia.
-In November 2021, the company achieved unicorn status (passing a $1 billion valuation) after it closed a $200 million Series C funding round.
-It has since more than doubled this, reaching a $2.7 billion valuation in further funding round in May 2022, and the VCT’s holding is valued at 4.3x cost.
+The most recent funding round (2022) values the company at $2.7 billion.
+The VCT’s holding is valued at 4x cost and accounts for 7.4% of NAV (March 2024).
 Past performance is not a guide to the future.

 Exit track record